Use the Knowledge Base AI to help improve your Cloud Posture

 Security

-Securing traffic between services through encryption protects your data from interception methods such as eavesdropping and Man-in-the-Middle (MITM) attacks.
+Securing traffic between cloud services through encryption protects your data from interception methods such as eavesdropping and Man-in-the-Middle (MITM) attacks.
 To protect against these types of attacks, ensure that your Azure Storage accounts are configured to use private endpoints.
-A private endpoint in Azure cloud is a secure network interface that enables private access to Azure cloud services such as Azure Storage, Azure SQL Database, or Azure App Service from within a Virtual Network (VNet), using private IP addresses.
-It allows you to connect to Azure services without exposing them to the Internet, enhancing security and network isolation.
+A private endpoint is a secure network interface that enables private access to Azure cloud services such as Azure Storage, Azure SQL Database, or Azure App Service from within a Virtual Network (VNet), using private IP addresses.
+It allows you to connect to Azure services without exposing them to the Internet, enhancing network security and isolation.

 Audit